-Cook macaroni in boiling salted water, following package directions, adding chopped broccoli about 1 minute before macaroni is done.
+Cook macaroni in a saucepan of boiling salted water, following package directions, adding chopped broccoli about 1 minute before macaroni is done.
 Drain in a colander.

-In same saucepan over medium heat, melt butter.
-Stir in mustard powder, pepper, and flour and continue cooking, stirring, for 2 minutes.
+In the same saucepan over medium heat, melt the butter.
+Stir in the mustard powder, pepper, and flour and continue cooking, stirring, for 2 minutes.

-Gradually whisk milk into flour mixture.
+Gradually whisk the milk into the flour mixture.
 Cook, stirring, until sauce is thickened and bubbling.